Joshuadaww/mutt-office365/README.md

 ## Preamble

 Tested on Ubuntu 20.043 LTS
-Tested with Mutt Mutt 1.13.2 from latest downloads.
+Tested with Mutt 1.13.2 from latest downloads.

 Use your package manager to install Mutt.